January Courses

 Prerequisite for EDUC 823: EDUC 803.

-EDUC860-01 Assessment and Instruction in Teaching Literacy to Children with Language and Learning Variations 3 Rabinowitz, Laurie Miriam Tuesdays 07:00-09:00PM
+EDUC860-01 Assessment & Instruction in Teaching Literacy to Children with Language & Learning Disabilities 3 Rabinowitz, Laurie Miriam Tuesdays 07:00-09:00PM

-This course integrates research, theory, and practice as participants learn about supporting literacy development for children with reading, writing, and language variations.
-Participants learn about the reading and writing processes within a developmental framework.
-The course explores the iterative relationship between assessment and intervention, and critically examines a range of methods and materials in use in the field.
+This course integrates research, theory, and practice as participants learn about supporting literacy development for children with reading, writing, and language disabilities within a developmental framework.
+The course explores the iterative relationship between assessment and intervention and critically examines a range of evidence-based methods and materials in use in the field.
 Participants apply their learning as they work over multiple sessions with a child.
 Prerequisite: EDUC 563 or EDUC 568.

 Prerequisites for EDUC 860: EDUC 505; EDUC 563 or EDUC 568.

-EDUC863-01 Collaboration and Differentiation in the Instruction of Children with Learning Variations 3 Marshall, Nesta Dawn Thursdays 04:45-06:45PM Closed
+EDUC863-01 Collaboration and Differentiation in the Instruction of Children with Disabilities 3 Marshall, Nesta Dawn Thursdays 04:45-06:45PM Closed

 Prerequisites for EDUC 863: EDUC 803; EDUC 563 or EDUC 568 or EDUC 540 or EDUC 542.